insure logo

 State laws vary on whether sales tax is required for total loss settlements

-State laws vary when it comes to recover expenses after your car is totaled.
-Some states require for both first-party and third-party damages.
-Others only pertain to the first party, while some don’t have any provisions at all.
+State laws vary widely on recovering expenses after your car is totaled.
+Some states mandate reimbursement for both first-party and third-party damages, others apply only to first-party claims, and some have no provisions at all.

-State laws on requiring sales tax to be paid as part of a total-loss settlement
+State laws on sales tax reimbursement in total-loss settlements

 Part of getting a new car after a total loss should be knowing your state’s rules on sales tax.
 Here are the laws pertaining to recovering sales tax as part of total loss settlements in each state.
 This research was compiled by the law offices of Matthiesen, Wickert & Lehrer, S.C., which operates out of Hartford, New Orleans, Austin and Los Angeles.